The Case for Choosing a Top Payroll Company

 - Enroll your business in the Electronic Federal Tax Payment System (EFTPS) and confirm that your new payroll provider uses it when making tax deposits.
-This free service offers employers "safe and easy online access to their payment history when deposits are made under their Employer Identification Number," notes the IRS, adding that this helps businesses "monitor whether their PSP or Reporting Agent (RA) is properly carrying out its tax deposit responsibilities."
+As the IRS notes about selecting a payroll service provider, this free service offers employers "safe and easy online access to their payment history when deposits are made under their Employer Identification Number," adding that this helps businesses "monitor whether their PSP or Reporting Agent (RA) is properly carrying out its tax deposit responsibilities."

 - Also confirm that your RA offers you a written statement that states clearly it is still the employer's ultimate responsibility to file returns and pay taxes on a timely basis.
 This statement should always be included in any contract between your business and the RA.